 Minimally invasive robot-assisted surgery in Virginia

-Collectively, we have performed more robot-assisted procedures than any other healthcare system in Virginia.
+Collectively, we have performed more robot-assisted surgeries than any other healthcare system in Virginia.
 In fact, some of our hospitals have been the first or only healthcare facilities in the region to invest in certain robotic surgery systems.
-These technologically innovative platforms allow us to offer minimally invasive procedures that enable you to heal faster and quickly get back to your normal activities faster than with traditional surgical approaches.
+This innovative technology allows us to offer minimally invasive procedures that enable you to heal faster and get back to your normal activities faster than with traditional surgical approaches.